-Keeping the positioning of curating lifelong learning in mind, the overarching theme of executional ideas was to bring further focus and clarity to everything, from a logo refresh, to an advertising campaign, to a curated online streaming service, and much more.
+Keeping the positioning of curating lifelong learning in mind, the overarching theme of executional ideas was to bring further focus and clarity to everything, from a logo refresh to an advertising campaign, to a curated online streaming service, and much more.
 The common thread linking these ideas are all to position PBS as a trusted curator of meaningful content.

 Team: Olivia Barry, Ryan Beickert, Salka Fernandez, Sarah Fudin

-Case developed at the SVA Masters Program in Branding.
+The case was developed at the SVA Masters Program in Branding.

-Images used for concept purposes only
+Images used for concept purposes only.